-Final Report as currently described in the Bylaws is not in line with actual practice, and mandatory.
+The PDP-WT recommends that a public comment period on the Initial Report remains mandatory.
 Additional guidance on further optional public comment periods, e.g. when there are substantial differences between the Initial Report and Final Report are to be included as part of the PDP Manual.